-Property taxes account for approximately 40% of the Township of Esquimalt's ("Township") revenue (excluding unconditional or non-recurring grants and transfers from own sources) and provide a stable and consistent source of funding for many services that are either difficult or undesirable to fund on a user-pay basis.
+Property taxes account for approximately 42% of the Township of Esquimalt's ("Township") revenue (excluding unconditional or non-recurring grants and transfers from own sources) and provide a stable and consistent source of funding for many services that are either difficult or undesirable to fund on a user-pay basis.
 Property taxes tend to be more predictable than other revenue sources, resulting in less likelihood of a shortfall relative to other budgeted revenue.

-The other major source of revenue is Payments In Lieu of Taxes (PILT) provided by the Federal Government for the CFB Esquimalt properties accounts for approximately 32% of total revenue.
-This figure increases to 45% when analysing these payments as a percentage of taxation revenue only.
+The other major source of revenue is Payments In Lieu of Taxes (PILT) provided by the Federal Government for the CFB Esquimalt properties accounts for approximately 33% of total revenue.
+This figure increases to 43% when analysing these payments as a percentage of taxation revenue only.

 The Township's distribution of taxes among the property classes is typical, where the residential class (Class 1) is proportionately the largest of the total tax base at approximately 76%.
 Properties in the business class (Class 6) provide the second largest portion of the tax base at approximately 15%.
-All remaining property classes provide the remaining 9% of the tax base.
+All remaining property classes combined provide the remaining 9% of the base.
 These figures are calculated based on total taxation, including PILT revenue.

 The Township's tax rates are difficult to compare with other municipalities in the Capital Regional District.
-The Township provides its own police, fire, recreation, and library services however these services are either cost-shared or provided on a volunteer basis by other municipalities.
+The Township provides its own police, fire, recreation, and library services however these services are, in some instances, either cost-shared or provided on a volunteer basis by other municipalities.
 Another factor to consider is that the Township includes all utility costs in its property tax levies while some municipalities issue separate periodic invoices to taxpayers.
-Additionally, the Township has a limited retail base and comparably lower assessed values than other municipalities.
-Consequently, the Township must fund higher costs through fewer sources which results in higher tax rates.
+Additionally, the Township has a limited retail base and comparatively lower assessed values than other municipalities.
+Consequently, the Township must fund higher costs through fewer revenue sources resulting in higher tax rates.

-Reducing taxation requirements can be achieved by (i) lowering overall costs, (ii) increasing revenue from sources other than property taxes, (iii) increasing the number of taxpayers or (iv) from any combination of these measures.
+Reducing taxation requirements can be achieved by: (i) lowering overall costs, (ii) increasing revenue from sources other than property taxes, (iii) increasing the number of taxpayers, or (iv) from any combination of these measures.
 Council is constrained in its ability to shift the tax burden as a means of driving change in the community.
-Shifting the burden for one property tax class to drive new initiatives will result in higher tax rates applied against the other classes.
-Consequently, the tax burden may only be shifted over time by looking to new initiatives that increase non-tax revenues and the overall tax base.
+Shifting the burden for one property tax class to drive new initiatives will result in higher tax rates applied against one or more of the other classes.

-- 1.1 Distribute property tax increases equitably among all property classes. - 1.2 Increase the percentage of revenue from sources other than property taxes over time by considering new initiatives that increase the tax base and facilitate a shifting of tax ratios without increasing the tax burden on the residential property class. - 1.3 Implement property tax strategies or incentives that promote economic development within the community.
+- 1.1 Distribute property tax increases equitably among all property classes. - 1.2 Increase the percentage of revenue from sources other than property taxes over time by considering new initiatives that increase the tax base and facilitate a shifting of tax ratios without increasing the tax burden on the residential property class. - 1.3 Implement property tax strategies or incentives that promote economic development within the community. - 1.4 Consider the Consumer Price Index and cost of living changes within the Capital Region.